Eva Victor

-Eva Victor (born 1994) is an American actor, writer, and director.
+Eva Victor (/ˈeɪvə/ AY-və; born 11 February 1994) is a French-American actor, writer, and director.
 They (Note: Victor uses they/them and she/her pronouns.
-This article uses they/them for consistency.) featured in the television series Billions from 2020 to 2023, and made their directorial debut with the self-starring independent film Sorry, Baby (2025).
+This article uses they/them for consistency.) appeared in the television series Billions from 2020 to 2023, and made their directorial debut with the self-starring independent film Sorry, Baby (2025), for which they were nominated for the Golden Globe Award for Best Actress in a Motion Picture – Drama.

-Early life and education
+Early life

-Eva Victor was born in Paris, France, in 1994.
-Their family moved to San Francisco, where they grew up.
+Victor was born in Paris, France, in 1994.
+Their family later moved to San Francisco, where they grew up.

-Victor went to The International School of San Francisco, a French-speaking high school, where they sung in a choir.
+Victor attended The International School of San Francisco, which they describe as "an intensely disciplined French speaking school," and sang in a choir.
 They went to college at Northwestern University to study acting, with a minor in playwriting.
-While there, they took part in comedy as part of the improv team.
+While there, Victor took part in comedy as part of the improv team.
 After graduating, they gained representation after performing a dramatic acting showcase.

 Career

 Victor began working at feminist satire website Reductress as an intern.
 They later became an associate editor and staff writer at Reductress.
-They have written for the New Yorker's Daily Shouts section and have appeared on MTV's Decoded.
+They have written for The New Yorker's Daily Shouts section and have appeared on MTV's Decoded.
 Victor worked as an actress with the arts education organization Story Pirates, based in New York City.